Glorious Cotswolds Grasslands

 All this work is underpinned by rigorous botanical surveying to match donor and receptor sites, ensuring best practice in terms of suitability, local provenance and scientific evidence for project success.

-The improvement of existing and creation of these new species rich habitats is essential to developing the ecological network our wildlife needs to flourish and adapt to climate change.
+Creating, restoring and improving these species-rich habitats is essential to the ecological network our wildlife needs to flourish and adapt to climate change.

 Botanical surveying